Koreatown, Los Angeles: Transportation

 The Los Angeles County Metropolitan Transportation Authority operates two subway lines in or near Koreatown — the B Line, beneath Vermont Avenue, and the D Line, beneath Wilshire Boulevard.
 The neighborhood is served primarily by the D Line Wilshire/Normandie station, but there are two other stops, Wilshire/Vermont and Wilshire/Western.

 In addition to the two subway lines, Metro operates numerous Express, Rapid and Local bus lines in the district.
 Rapid lines include the 720 Wilshire and 754 Vermont.
-Local lines include the 207 Western, 20 Wilshire/Westwood, 204 Vermont, 206 Normandie, and 210 Crenshaw.
+Local lines include the 207 Western, 14 Beverly, 16 3rd Street, 18 6th Street, 20 Wilshire/Westwood, 66 8th Street, 28 Olympic, 204 Vermont, 206 Normandie, and 210 Crenshaw.
 Many MTA bus lines in Koreatown offer 24-hour service.

 The LADOT operates three district-to-district DASH routes, one Commuter Express line and Cityride.
 Koreatown is served by DASH Hollywood/Wilshire line and Dash Koreatown.
 The DASH lines are meant for local neighborhood transportation; their routes are shorter than MTA lines.
 DASH service ends at 7pm weekdays and only Dash Koreatown operates on weekends, ending service at 6pm.
 DASH fares are 50 cents.
 Commuter Express line 534 Century City provides weekday service while Cityride offers door to door dial-a-ride service for the elderly and disabled.